quinn-p-mchugh/personal-website/blog/2022-12-03-creating-a-public-library.md

 To add items to your newly created library, please see **[Adding Items to Zotero](https://www.zotero.org/support/adding_items_to_zotero)**.

 ### Sharing your library with others
 To share your library, simply send the URL of your library to whoever you'd like.
-If you wish to send a specific collection, click on the collection in the left sidebar and send the
+If you wish to send a specific collection, click on the collection in the left sidebar and send them that URL instead.

 As of December 2022, Zotero online libraries *cannot* be embedded in websites using an HTML `<iframe>`.